Yoonsen/Dash_Imagination/logbook.md

 ## Development Log

+### November 12, 2025
+**Progress**:
+- Restored local environment alignment by running the Dash app through the PDM-managed virtualenv (`pdm run env PYTHONPATH=src python -m dash_imagination.app`) so Plotly 6 is available and `go.Scattermap` renders correctly.
+- Fixed corpus resampling default by setting `default_filters['max_places']` to 500, preventing the resample callback from returning empty datasets after filter resets or uploads.
+- Added `todo.md` to track follow-up tasks (React lifecycle warning, safeguard filter defaults, helper launch script).

+**Notes**:
+- Heatmap and map views now stay in sync after uploads and resampling; baseline limit of 500 keeps the UI responsive while allowing manual adjustment.
+- Consider enhancing the heatmap to optionally use all places from `all-places-store` to better visualize large corpora without overwhelming the scatter view.

 ### June 10, 2024
 **Progress**:
 - Collaborative, iterative refinement of UI/UX and backend for the ImagiNation app, focusing on corpus builder, marker popups, clustering, and state management.